krishchow/Null-Battleship/README.md

     Minigames and other game modes.
 For example, a survival game mode can be implemented where you and your opponent only possess one ship and must play until one player kills the other players sole ship.

+How to extend Pirateship (Instructions):
+--> In order to add obstacles to an extended version of Pirateship, follow the instructions below:

 ## Authors/Summa#ry's

 * **Krish Chowdhary** - *[Insert Summary]*